 Muffins are my favorite breakfast food.
 They’re delicious, the flavor combinations and possibilities are endless, and they are easy to make in large amounts ahead of time.
-Casey gets up early for work during the week, so I like having easy grab-and-go breakfast food on hand.
+I like having easy grab-and-go breakfast food on hand.

 Last week I was trying to decide what I wanted to make for this week’s breakfasts, and I came across a clipping for Raspberry Chocolate Chip Muffins in one of my cookbooks.
 The recipe was calling out for a new makeover.